Thelymitra sargentii: Taxonomy and naming

 Thelymitra sargentii was first formally described in 1930 by Richard Sanders Rogers from a specimen collected by Oswald Sargent and the description was published in Transactions of the Royal Society of South Australia.
 The specific epithet (sargentii) honours the collector of the type specimen.

 Distribution and habitat

-The freckled sun orchid mainly grows near shrubs and small trees where it benefits from runoff during rain.
+Freckled sun orchid mainly grows near shrubs and small trees where it benefits from runoff during rain.
 It grows on sandplain between Kalbarri, Kalgoorlie and Hyden.

 Conservation

 Thelymitra sargentii is classified as "not threatened" by the Western Australian Government Department of Parks and Wildlife.